ohbadiah/nickmcavoy-dotcom/content/posts/2015-04-16-leviticus-and-slavery.markdown

 Leviticus 26:3-13
 </pre>

 So in return for his people's faithful obedience, God would shower them with blessing and dwell with them.
 An Israelite who paid this treatment forward to his slave might soon have not a slave but a brother before him.
-That thought makes Leviticus's toleration of slavery a little easier to bear.
+That thought makes Leviticus's toleration of slavery in the very next verses of chapter 25 a little easier to bear.